KChen8516/scene-it/README.md

 # scene-it
-Reactjs and Redux project with an Express.js and MongoDB backend
+Reactjs/Redux UI with Firebase authenticaion and an Express.js/MongoDB backend.